grislyeye/grislyeye.com/content/blog/forbidden-lands/forbidden-lands.md

 Then on Thursday, a player uncovered a rapier which they, rightly so, wanted to wield themselves.
 This stumped me, because rapiers aren't stated out in the core rules, and feels like it would make a non-optimal weapon choice if I reskin a broadsword, but more expensive.

-The problem I'm facing is that _Forbidden Lands_ is geared towards an Swords and Sorcery exploration style of play, and I'm trying to use it as a more general, fantasy system.
+The problem I'm facing is that _Forbidden Lands_ is geared towards a Swords and Sorcery exploration style of play, and I'm trying to use it as a more general, fantasy system.
 And, now that I've been running _Forbidden Lands_ for almost a year now, I think it's time to take stock of the system.

 Things I like about _Forbidden Lands_ are: